 Chromodoris aspersa (Gould, 1852)

-This species is relatively common in the Marshall Islands, but only in very shallow water, usually at depths of 1 to 5 meters, although they are occasionally seen as deep as 15 meters.
+This species is common in the Marshall Islands, but only in very shallow water, usually from the intertidal to depths of about 5 meters, although they are occasionally seen as deep as 15 meters.
 Like most of the local chromodorids, they usually live under rocks that have a good growth of encrusting organisms such as sponges and bryozoans on the undersurfaces.
-Specimens we've seen have ranged up to about 17mm long.
-We have seen this species at Enewetak, Kwajalein, and Utirik Atolls.
+Specimens we've seen have ranged up to about 25mm long.
+We have found this species at Enewetak, Kwajalein, Bikini and Utirik Atolls.
+Stan Jazwinski photographed it at Ailinglaplap and many specimens were observed at Rongelap Atoll by John and Lynette Flynn.
+It was first reported in the Marshalls from Enewetak Atoll as Chromodoris lilacina by Young (1967).

-This specimen immediately below is from Utirik Atoll; many of the ones you see here in the Marshalls have paler purple dots and a lighter orange margin.
+This specimen immediately below is from Utirik Atoll; some of the ones you see here in the Marshalls have paler purple dots and a lighter orange margin.

-This is more typical coloration for Marshall Islands Chromodoris aspersa.
+This is typical coloration for Marshall Islands Chromodoris aspersa.

 Some specimens, however, tend toward yellow or light orange backgrounds.